Young Women in Conservation Biology

 The YWCB Award for professional African women is a non-monetary incentive award aimed at recognizing and applauding the contributions of early to mid-career African professional women in conservation.
-The nominee should have demonstrated, during their career so far in Africa:
+The nominees should have demonstrated, during their career so far in Africa:

 - Evidence of leadership, creativity, self-motivation and enthusiasm in the execution of conservation work;

-- Evidence of service (scientific research, educational, policy etc.) to conservation biology;
+- Evidence of service (educational, managerial, research etc.) to conservation biology; and

 - Ability to work with others across gender, social class and ethnicity to achieve concrete conservation outcomes.

 Scope of the Award

 The scope of the award is open to any area of conservation science directed towards practical conservation action.
 A nominator of established professional standing should submit the application on behalf of an exceptional nominee.
 This should be supported by at least two letters of recommendation by additional referees.
 Under unusual circumstances only, if a highly accomplished candidate works in such isolation that a nominator is not available, the Awards Panel may consider self-nominations.

 Nominations on behalf of potential awardees are invited from the conservation community (e.g., scientists, managers, activists).
 The nominee must, however, work explicitly in the field of conservation biology, rather than advocacy or education without explicit conservation biology content.

 Sponsor and Partner Information